 - RSO “Active Status” must be renewed every year in order to have access to funds, facilities, and resources provided by the College.
 To renew “Active Status,” your RSO is required to follow the process for Maintaining RSO Active Status & Annual Re-Registration (see below), by August 1 just prior to the start of that academic year.

 All Registered Student Organizations must complete the Annual Registration Process.
-The deadline to register your pre-existing RSO is August 15, 2019.
+The deadline to register your pre-existing RSO is yearly on August 15.
 In order to complete this process please utilize the following link:

 If you wish to register a new organization, please use the New Student Organization Registration form.